In most cases, I would say yes. Whilst I can't promise

 common cause in CKD cats; other possible causes include inflammatory bowel disease (IBD) or

-an abdominal ultrasound in order to rule out such problems.
+in order to rule out such problems.

 Treat the Cat, Not the Numbers